fjrclean/flyaround/README.md

 ## State
 Uses old fixed GL pipeline for rendering, camera working nicely, class that can manually load in wavefront .obj to be drawn.

+## Contributing
+Guidelines can be found in CONVENTIONS.MD

 ## TODO
 1. Complete glshader.hpp & .cpp to create & manage shader programs.
  * valid glsl files (as far as I know) failing compile into shader object